New York Child Custody Lawyer Serving in Kingston and Marlboro

-The Kingston child custody lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP provide compassionate legal advice and representation in regard to child custody matters, including working out custody arrangements and arranging for visitation.
+A child custody lawyer at Rusk, Wadlin, Heppner & Martuscello, LLP will provide compassionate legal advice and representation in regard to child custody matters, including working out custody arrangements and arranging for visitation.
 We’re also qualified to handle child custody litigation if you are involved in a custody-related dispute.
 Read on for more information about how we can help with New York child custody laws.

 Factors Determining Child Custody in New York

 New York child custody laws distinguish between legal custody and physical custody of a child.
 Legal custody refers to the responsibility to make decisions on behalf of a child, and physical custody refers to where a child will live.
 Courts look at many factors when determining they type of custody arrangement that’s in the child’s best interest:

 - Which parent has been the child’s primary caretaker

 - The quality of each parent’s home environment

 - The parenting skills of each parent, their strengths and weaknesses, and their ability to provide for the child’s special needs (if any)

 - The mental and physical health of the parents, including whether either parent drinks or uses drugs